tasawernawaz/digital_documents/README.md

-# digital_documents
+# Digital Documents Store
 A test project to store digital documents in folders.
+For the time being I am assuming that there wont be any authentication.

 ### How to run